 The Migration Observatory is completely impartial.
 It promotes no political position, and its analysis aims to enrich the public debate on migration regardless of the views of its users.
 As a result, it is important that the content of the Migration Observatory’s research is determined solely by its staff with the support of its Expert Advisory Board and cannot be influenced by its financial supporters.

 The objectivity and quality of the Migration Observatory’s research is assessed by its Expert Advisory Board.
-It also follows rigorous peer review processes to ensure that its work is accurate and balanced.
+It also follows rigorous peer-review processes to ensure its work is accurate and balanced.